-So, that’s it.
-Another season of Line of Duty done and dusted.
-And if you thought you could get away with starting at series four, how wrong you were.
+If you thought you could get away with starting Line of Duty at series four, how wrong you were.
 The final episode provided confirmation that a link runs between all four series.
 A single thread that connects the likes of Tony Gates to Roz Huntley; a seemingly all-powerful criminal network that has contacts running from the top of the police force to the local thugs on the street.

 But how does it all fit together?
 The final scenes of episode six saw boards erected in AC-12 featuring pictures of all the involved parties – “this is beginning to feel like a life’s work,” mused Ted Hastings as he took in the scale of the nefarious underworld he was facing.

 A bit hazy on the who’s who and how they’re all connected?
 Let us help break it all down for you…

 1. Detective Chief Inspector Tony Gates (played by Lennie James)